my89/co-squac/README.md

 ### Usage
 In experiments in the comparison paper, the general methodology was to use the joint format for all the datasets and a single model (the AllenNLP dialog-qa model).
-After getting output from this model by running the predict command:
+After getting output from this model by running the predict command (assuming you are using AllenNLP):

 ```
+> python -m allennlp.run predict models/squad2.tar co-squac/datasets/converted/quac_dev.json --use-dataset-reader --output-file output/squad2.quac --batch-size 10 --cuda-device 0 --silent
 ```

-It would be converted to the source dataset using the appopriate "output" script in the convert directory.
+It would then be converted to the source dataset using the appopriate "output" script in the convert directory.
 For example:

 ```
+> python convert/output_quac_to_squad.py --input_file output/squad2.quac --output_file output/squad2.squad
 ```

 And then could be evaluated using the official scirpts:

 ```
+> python co-squac/evals/squad2_eval.py co-squac/datasets/squad2_dev.json output/squad2.squad
 ```

 ### Visualization